History of masturbation: Sexual revolution

 The works of sexologist Alfred Kinsey during the 1940s and 1950s, most notably the Kinsey Reports, insisted that masturbation was an instinctive behaviour for both males and females, citing the results of Gallup Poll surveys indicating how common it was in the United States.
 Some critics of this theory held that his research was biased and that the Gallup Poll method was redundant for defining "natural behavior".

 In the US masturbation has not been a diagnosable condition since DSM II (1968).
 The American Medical Association consensually declared masturbation as normal in 1972.

 Thomas Szasz states the shift in scientific consensus as "Masturbation: the primary sexual activity of mankind.
 In the nineteenth century it was a disease; in the twentieth, it's a cure."

-In the 1980s Michel Foucault was arguing masturbation taboo was "rape by the parents of the sexual activity of their children":
+In the 1980s Michel Foucault argued that the masturbation taboo was "rape by the parents of the sexual activity of their children":

 To intervene in this personal, secret activity, which masturbation was, does not represent something neutral for the parents.
 It is not only a matter of power, or authority, or ethics; it's also a pleasure.

 In 1994, when the Surgeon General of the United States, Dr. Joycelyn Elders, mentioned as an aside that it should be mentioned in school curricula that masturbation was safe and healthy, she was forced to resign, with opponents asserting that she was promoting the teaching of how to masturbate.